zuhayrl/PasswordManager/README.md

 - Build on each target OS/architecture you want to support.
 - Do not expect a Linux build to run on Windows/macOS.
-- Ship only the executable; do not bundle personal vault data.
+- Ships only the executable; does not bundle personal vault data.

 ## Multi-Device Usage